phot-ON/Photon/README.md

 # Download

-You can download the app from [My website](https://photon.garvit.tech)
+You can download the app from [Github Releases](https://github.com/phot-ON/Photon/releases)

 Only available for android because apple 💀